Dvoretzky-type theorem for Ahlfors regular spaces: Introduction

 \item For every $y\in S$ and $r\in [0,\infty)$, there exists $x\in X$ such that $B_d(x,c_1 r/t)\subset B_d(y,r)$ and

 \end{itemize} Here $C_1,c_1>0$ are universal constants. \end{theorem}

-Compared with the original ultrametric skeleton theorem~\cite{MN-skeleton}, in Theorem~\ref{thm:um-skeleton-regular} we added the lower bound~\eqref{eq:measure-shrink-regular} on $\nu$ to the conclusion.
-But we also added the doubling condition to the assumptions.
+Informally speaking, the theorem above constructs for every doubling metric space and Borel measure $\mu$, an approximate ultrametric subset (a ``skeleton") with a measure $\nu$ that behaves ``similarly to $\mu^{1-1/t}$".
+The original ultrametric skeleton theorem~\cite{MN-skeleton} has applications for online algorithms, data-structures, probability theory, and geometric measure theory.
+See~\cite[\S1]{MN-skeleton} for more details.
+Theorem~\ref{thm:um-skeleton-regular}, when compared to the original ultrametric skeleton, has an additional lower bound~\eqref{eq:measure-shrink-regular} on $\nu$ in the conclusion, but it also has an additional doubling condition in the assumptions.
 See Section~\ref{sec:remarks} for remarks about the necessity of the doubling assumption.

 The construction of the ultrametric skeleton here follows the construction in~\cite{mendel2021simple}, which in turn uses Bartal's Ramsey decomposition lemma~\cite{bartal2021advances} as a key tool.
+Since we will use Bartal's Ramsey decomposition lemma~\cite{bartal2021advances} in slightly more general form than in~\cite{bartal2021advances,mendel2021simple}, we rephrase and reprove it in Section~\ref{sec:bartal}.
+The proof of Theorem~\ref{thm:um-skeleton-regular} is detailed in Section~\ref{sec:um-skeleton-regular}, after introducing in Section~\ref{sec:net-trees} an auxiliary structure of hierarchical nets which is needed to ensure the existence of the ``small balls" in~\eqref{eq:measure-shrink-regular}.
+Finally, the proof of Theorem~\ref{thm:cantor-ahlfors}, a rather straightforward corollary of Theorem~\ref{thm:um-skeleton-regular}, is presented in Section~\ref{sec:dvo-proof}.